yohn-dezmon/dbt-course/8-materializations/ephemeral_materializations.md

 Since you created them as views preivously, they are still in snowflake, but now they don't get created when you run dbt run...

 You can drop the views yourself in snowflake.

+You can visit target/compiled/dbtlearn/... to debug the SQL that
+ultimately gets run by dbt.